 Learning About My Own Brain and Attention…

 It was a sunny morning, the dew was just burning off the grass.
-I was 10 years old and I needed help with attention.
+I was ten years old, and I needed help with attention.

-One of my older brothers was (and is still) really into the game of golf.
-He was practicing with his pitching wedge in the front yard of our parent’s farm house.
-I grabbed my baseball mitt and I stealthily snuck around the back side of the pole barn to make my way to the golf ball landing zone un-noticed.
+One of my older brothers was (and is still) really into golf.
+He was practicing with his pitching wedge in the front yard of our parent’s farmhouse.
+I grabbed my baseball mitt and stealthily snuck around the back side of the pole barn to make my way to the golf ball landing zone unnoticed.

-I knew I had to make a break for it as fast as I could after he hits the next ball high into the air.
+I knew I had to make a break for it as fast as I could after he hit the next ball high into the air.
 That was my chance to run out, as he would never have hit the ball with me out there otherwise.
-He swung his club down to connect and the ball soared into the air as I broke into a sprint to the middle of the back yard to get into outfielder’s position.
+He swung his club down to connect, and the ball soared into the air as I broke into a sprint to the middle of the backyard to get into the outfielder’s position.

-At this age, I was definitely unable to anticipate consequences.
+At this age, I was unable to anticipate consequences.

-I simply did not have the full ability to process the future and how each decision would create good, bad, or otherwise.
+I did not have the full ability to process the future and how each decision would be good, bad, or otherwise.
 I was stuck in the present moment, which often led me to situations like the rest of this story.

-As the tiny white ball started to reach it’s peak height, I reached my fielding position.
-I could hear Andy yelling something, but I was hyper-focused on the ball which was starting it’s decent and simultaneous path directly into the light of the sun.
+As the tiny white ball started to reach its peak height, I reached my fielding position.
+I could hear Andy yelling something, but I was hyper-focused on the ball, which was starting its descent and simultaneous path directly into the light of the sun.
 As I took small steps forward to anticipate the catch, I realized I couldn’t see the ball through the sun.
 Who knew that a golf ball would be difficult to track in those conditions…

 Not this kid.

-The ball finally plummeted to the grass about one foot in front of me just as I planned.
-I had aborted the original mission of catching the ball in the mitt due to the sun and was just going to run the ball back to my big brother after it landed in front of me.
+The ball finally plummeted to the grass about one foot before me, just as I planned.
+I had aborted the original mission of catching the ball in the mitt due to the sun and was going to run the ball back to my big brother after it landed in front of me.

 CRACK!